fourscoreandmore/fourscoreandmore.org/index.md

 Clearly, it also puns on ‘for scores and more’, which summarises the initiative’s core project, focused on scores but also including other forms of engagement with music and musical pedagogy.
 Nerdier still, even the logo puns on the idea of _4+_, using the figured bass for an augmented 4th, enlarging it, and placing it within the stave to make it look like a treble clef.

 Anyway, hopefully it’s a memorable title, and a bit of fun.

+## People

+Speaking of names, please [click here](/people) to read all about the great people and funders behind ‘Four Score and More’.